Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 #### removeAddress
-Remove Address Associated to the account
+Remove address associated with an account

 ```javascript
 // Promise